lyhypacm/fmt-logging/README.md

 - `fmt_logging::is_log_enabled`: enable logging or not.
 It's a boolean value.
 - `fmt_logging::log_level`: will show all log\_level higher
 than or equal to it.
-It's a int value as the mapping below:
+It's a int value as the mapping below, also, you can use `set_log_level` to set it.
   - `DEBUG`: 0
   - `INFO`: 1
   - `WARN`: 2